 - Male infertility.
 Some preliminary clinical evidence suggests that ashwagandha might improve sperm quality, but not sperm count, in infertile men.
 It is not known if taking ashwagandha can actually improve fertility.

-- Arthritis.
-There is preliminary research that ashwagandha taken in a particular supplement (Articulin-F) along with other ingredients might improve arthritis symptoms.
-The impact of ashwagandha alone in osteoarthritis is unclear.
+- Osteoarthritis.
+Early research shows that ashwagandha taken along with a zinc complex, guggul, and turmeric might improve arthritis symptoms.
+The impact of ashwagandha alone is unclear.

 - Parkinson's disease.
 Preliminary research suggests that a combination of herbs including ashwagandha improves Parkinson's symptoms.
 The effect of ashwagandha alone in Parkinson's is unknown.